A book on ethics and philosophy of values

 suivre sur twitter

-Husserl assumes that an analogy could be made between the theoretical (or judicative) reason, and the practical reason.
-If we draw a parallel between logic and ethics, and the types of reason with which these disciplines are concerned, (namely, judicative or practical reason), we see that To the logic, in the strict sense of a formal logic, a formal practice must correspond, which is a priori in a similar way 1.
+Husserl raises the hypothesis of an analogy between theoretical, or judicative, reason and practical reason.
+If we draw a parallel between logic and ethics, and the types of reason to which these disciplines essentially relate - namely, judicative and practical reason - the thought then arises that to logic, in the narrowly defined sense of a formal logic, must also correspond in parallel a formal and also aprioristic practice in an analogous sense 1.

-But the sphere of praxis includes for Husserl both Ethics and evaluation, in the broad sense.
-This leads to the idea of a formal axiology as a formal a priori discipline of values, of contents of values and meanings of values – a discipline which, for some fundamental reasons, is closely linked to the formal practice 2.
+For Husserl, the sphere of praxis encompasses both ethics and evaluation, in the broadest sense.
+This leads to the Idea of a formal axiology as a formal aprioristic discipline of values, or of value contents and value meanings - a discipline which, for essential reasons, is intimately intertwined with that of formal praxis 2.

-In order to verify whether there is a real analogy between the two spheres, both theoretical and practical, we must try to find formal ethical and axiological laws.
+In order to see whether the analogy between the theoretical and practical spheres can be verified, we need to find out whether formal ethical and axiological laws can be uncovered.

-One of the results of this investigation is that, according to Husserl, the principle of excluded middle (either a door is open, or it is closed; A or not-A, there is no third possibility) is not found in axiology.
-Instead of it, we find the principle of excluded fourth: either something has a positive value, or it has a negative one, or it has no value at all: in the axiological sphere, there are three fundamental modalities of value – the positive value, the negative value and the null value (adiaphoron) 4.
+One of Husserl's results is that the law of excluded middle (either a door is open or it is closed (A or non-A), there is no third solution) is not found in formal axiology.
+Instead, we find the principle of the excluded quarter: either something has a positive value, or it has a negative value, or it has no value: In the axiological domain there are three fundamental modalities of value - positive value, negative value and null or indifferent value (adiaphoron) 4.

 2. Ibid.